qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 Flash images
 ===============

-Follow these steps to flash the software:
+Follow these steps to flash the software images:

 1. Update the ``udev`` rules (one-time prerequisite).
 2. Move the device to Emergency Download (EDL) mode.